marano/blog/_posts/2014-06-13-first-steps-on-building-a-spa-with-angularjs.markdown

 I've done a lot of [Backbone](http://backbonejs.org/) on the past and I remember having to write a lot of boilerplate code to make things work, being [data binding](http://en.wikipedia.org/wiki/Data_binding) a big chunk of it.
-I know that these days there are nice plugins for Backbone that solves this problem but I really wanted to learn something new and try out AngularJS.
-The framework comes with support for that out of the box and is actually one of its [strengths](https://docs.angularjs.org/guide/databinding), so I picked it as my next MV\* JavaScript framework to learn.
+I know that these days there are nice plugins for Backbone that solves this problem but I really wanted to learn something new.
+AngularJS comes with support for data binding out of the box and is actually one of its [strengths](https://docs.angularjs.org/guide/databinding), so I picked it as my next MV\* JavaScript framework to learn.

 Also, from [its website](https://angularjs.org):